Insight into the Microscopic Structure of an AdS Black Hole from the Quantization: A POSSIBLE EXCHANGE OF ENERGY BETWEEN THE TWO STATES OF BLACK HOLES

 For a R-N black hole, we can compute an energy jump between two neighboring levels $n$ and $n+1$.
 One obtains

-From the Figure.~\ref{fig:3}, analysing the Eq.\eqref{eq:R-NEn-n+1}, we know $n=5$, $\Delta E_{n \to n+1}$ is maximum value $(\Delta E_{5 \to 6})_{max}$.
-Thus, we can understand that an ``energy quantum" passes through the R-N black hole of $n=5$, if this ``energy quantum" less than the value of $\Delta E_{5 \to 6})$, it may not be absorbed by the black hole, in this case this black hole also may not be ``black".
-For $n \to \infty$, $\Delta E_{n \to n+1}\to 0$, the energy spectrum of R-N black holes becomes approximately continuous, which shows the black hole is still ``black" while $n\gg 1$.
+From the Fig.~\ref{fig:3}, analysing the Eq.\eqref{eq:R-NEn-n+1}, we know when $n=5$, $\Delta E_{n \to n+1}$ takes the maximum value $(\Delta E_{5 \to 6})_{max}$.
+Thus, when an ``energy quantum" passes through the R-N black hole of $n=5$, if this ``energy quantum" is less than the value of $\Delta E_{5 \to 6})$, it will not be able to be absorbed by this black hole.
+For $n \to \infty$, namely, on a macro scale, $\Delta E_{n \to n+1}\to 0$, the energy spectrum of R-N black holes becomes approximately continuous, which shows that an ``energy quantum" passes through the R-N black hole of $n\gg 1$, it will be able to be absorbed by this black hole.